KAIBOKAN!

 23 May 1944:

-A 0700, CD-7 departs Singapore for Moji with escort carrier TAIYO and kaibokans KURAHASHI, SADO, CD-5 and CD-13 escorting convoy HI-62 consisting of transports KINUGASA, NOSHIRO, NISSHO, TAMATSU and TEIRITSU (ex-French LeCONTE de LISLE) MARUs and tankers OTORISAN, SARAWAK and NICHINAN MARUs.
+At 0700, CD-7 departs Singapore for Moji with escort carrier TAIYO and kaibokan KURAHASHI, SADO, CD-5 and CD-13 escorting convoy HI-62 consisting of transports KINUGASA, NOSHIRO, NISSHO, TAMATSU and TEIRITSU (ex-French LECONTE De LISLE) MARUs and tankers OTORISAN, SARAWAK and NICHINAN MARUs.

 29 May 1944: